gardener/documentation/hugo/content/050-tutorials/content/howto/gpu/_index.md

         operator: "Exists"
 ```

-Now exec into the container and start an example Keras traing
+Now exec into the container and start an example Keras training

 ```bash
 kubectl exec -it deeplearning-workbench-8676458f5d-p4d2v -- /bin/bash